Here’s how to pack for NYC in summer

 Summer nights are usually still steamy, but hotels, shops, and some restaurants blast the A/C. A summer scarf is always a good idea in NYC and you can toss one in your tote before leaving your hotel for the day.

-Sunglasses are a must in NYC.
+Sunglasses are a necessity in NYC.
 Not only to protect your eyes from the sun but to look like a New York local.
-I like these cat-eye sunnies from Kate Spade.

 Jewelry can practically take a daytime sightseeing outfit and transition it to a nighttime ensemble, so bring a few of your favorite pieces to dress up those shorts and casual dresses in case you don’t have time to return to your hotel to change clothes.